rigogomes123/Unit-_15_web_developmentt/README.md

 I distributed The gogle forms uestioannire and website to a few of my close friends some which had It knowledge and were also working on this same assignmnet as me whislt other were not.
 I distrubuted the form through my college email.

+### anlyse the responses

+After I had distributed my quetionnaire.
+I ben analysing the responses after I had gathered them, seacrhing for recurring themes, preferences and recoomendations.
+I took in account both qualitative such as open ended responeses and quantitative such as yes or no answer.
+Some of the crucail aspects I exmaine were:

+* Item 1
+* Item 2
+* Item 3

 ##### This is how many People I have asked to complete my questionnaire: